 However, they also have not taken the opportunity to praise his accomplishments or offer any thanks.
 But they did say they have installed an interim director and are immediately starting a search to replace him.

 Brown's departure appears to have been sudden.

 His photo, name and bio still adorn the county's homeland security website even though his office is empty.
 Some members of the county board homeland security committee said they were unaware of Brown's mysterious departure.

 He was a 30-year Chicago police officer and former chief of the Darien Police Department before coming to Cook County.

 Rich with equipment, manpower and prestige, Cook County's $38 million Homeland Security Department Run is deployment to incidents and disasters in the suburbs.

 Reached by the I-Team on Monday, Brown said that it was "just time to retire, write books and maybe consulting."

 Late Monday, new details emerged that Brown's departure.

 A member of the county board's Homeland Security and Emergency Management Committee told the I-Team Preckwinkle asked for Brown's resignation because of concerns about his possible role in the Chicago Police Homan Square scandal, involving the so-called interrogation warehouse on the West Side.

-Once a CPD chief, Brown has been cited in recent news reports as signing off on questionable equipment used at Homan Square.
+Once a CPD chief, Brown has been cited in recent news reports as signing off on questionable equipment used at Homan Square. null

 Cook County Homeland Security director abruptly leaves post